Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

     end
     ```

-    For example, running the just mentioned button example, we would create the following `main.jl` file:
+    For example, to execute the example snippet above, we would create the following `main.jl` file:

     ```julia
     using mousetrap
     main() do app::App
         window = Window(app)

+        # snippet start
         button = Button()
         connect_signal_clicked!(button) do self::Button
             println("clicked")
         end
+        # snippet end

         set_child!(window, button) # add the button to the window present!(window)
     end
     ```

-    Then execute it from the console using `julia main.jl`
+    Then execute it from the console by calling `julia main.jl`

 When we execute this code, we see that a small window opens that contains our button.
 By clicking it, we get: